eatonphil/goraft/README.md

 * Jon Gjengset's [Students' Guide to Raft](https://thesquareplanet.com/blog/students-guide-to-raft/)
 * Jack Vanlightly's [Detecting Bugs in Data Infrastructure using Formal Methods (TLA+ Series Part 1)](https://medium.com/splunk-maas/detecting-bugs-in-data-infrastructure-using-formal-methods-704fde527c58): An intro to TLA+.

-Other useful implementations to peer at:
+And useful implementations I looked at for inspiration and clarity.

 * Hashicorp's [Raft implementation](https://github.com/hashicorp/raft) in Go: Although it's often quite complicated to learn from since it actually is intended for production.
 * Eli Bendersky's [Raft implementation](https://github.com/eliben/raft) in Go: Although it gets confusing because it uses negative numbers for terms whereas the paper does not.